Fever in the returning traveller

 • If eschar is present, consider scrub typhus or rickettsial infection.

-• For vesicular/pustular rashes consider chickenpox (if non-immune) and mpox, if relevant travel history
+• For vesicular/pustular rashes consider chickenpox (if non-immune) and mpox, if relevant exposure.

-• Acute HIV infection can present with rash and glandular fever type illness.
+• Acute HIV infection can present with rash and a glandular fever type illness.

 Editorial Information